 Related:When’s the Earliest I Can Start Driveway Sealcoating?

 Asphalt expands and contracts with fluctuating temperatures.
 When it’s hot outside, the asphalt expands.
 This can be an issue if you haven’t repaired cracks and potholes.
-As the sun scorches your asphalt driveway, the pavement weakens and becomes more vulnerable to damage.
-UV rays can be just as harmful as snow and ice when underestimated.
+As the sun scorches your snow and ice when underestimated., the pavement weakens and becomes more vulnerable to damage.
+UV rays can be just as harmful as

-We recommend schedulingbefore the weather cools.
+We recommend scheduling asphalt driveway repair before the weather cools.
 Once we get into fall, we won’t be able to repair driveways with hot-mix asphalt.
 By then, the freeze-thaw cycles could be enough to let water seep into the foundation to cause permanent damage.

-Asphalt sealcoating restores that rich black color your driveway had when it was new.
+restores that rich black color your driveway had when it was new.
 Just like UV rays can fade the paint on your car or house, it can also fade your driveway.
 Faded asphalt affects more than just curb appeal.
 It can also be a sign that your driveway is starting to weaken and deteriorate.
-Fortunately, our driveway contractors offer sealcoating to help your pavement last as long as possible.
+Fortunately, we offer sealcoating to help your pavement last as long as possible.

-Our Grand Rapids driveway pavers work hard to earn your business.
+As your local asphalt company serving Grand Rapids, MI, we work hard to earn your business.
 Whether you’re interested in driveway crack repair or asphalt sealcoating, you can count on our expertise.
-To request your quote for driveway sealcoating, call A-1 Asphalt at (800) 871-4401.
+To request a free estimate for any of our services, call A-1 Asphalt, Inc. at (800) 871-4401.